Natural Beekeeping In The City

 Even before deciding to adopt more natural approaches, there were some practices which I learned when attending beekeeping courses that personally horrified me.
 Never would I think to clip (literally cut) the wings of a queen to stop her from flying in the hope of preventing swarming would be an acceptable practice for me to follow; neither the culling of drone brood to control and slow down mite population, so in some small ways, I started with a more bee-centred attitude.

-Hive inspection frequency: As mentioned in the very beginning, as a new beekeeper I listened to the advice of inspecting the hive once a week (at the very least, once every fortnight).
-But, I noticed following these frequent intrusions my bees would be on high alert for at least a week after.
+Hive inspection frequency: As mentioned in the very beginning, as a new beekeeper I followed the conventional practice of frequent hive inspections - inspecting once a week (at the very least, once every fortnight); but I noticed following these frequent intrusions the bees would be on high alert for at least a week after.

 I began to question whether inspecting the bees so frequently was really about caring for them or just so I felt like I was doing it "right" and filling out my bee reports, monitoring everything to counting brood frames, looking for eggs etc.